-- Now, bake these in oven, till puffs up and golden brown.
+- Now, bake these in the oven, until puffs up and golden brown.

-- Apply butter and serve with curd/raita and pickle.
+- Apply butter and serve these delicious Amritsari Kulchas with curd/raita and pickle.

 - You can half cook these, when puffs up and slightly cooked, take out and let them cool completely on a wire rack

-- Then wrap in cling film and store in refrigerator for few hours or may be a day.(See Note 8)
+- Then wrap in cling film and store in the refrigerator for few hours or maybe a day.(See Note 8)

 - At the time of serving, apply butter and toast them on heated tawa.

 - Kneading is the key to have soft yummy kulchas.
-Knead the dough till absolutely smooth.
+Knead the dough until absolutely smooth.

 - Use little oil, if sticks too much.